Always on Voting: A Framework for Repetitive Voting on the Blockchain: Introduction

-In AoV, to thwart\footnote{The voting start and end times need to be known in advance to put in place the policies required to boost the election campaign and entice a large number of voters over a short period of time.
-However, with AoV, though it is possible to make election promises, they run hollow after a while, and the spending budget is distributed over a longer period of time because of the repeated nature of voting and its uncertain tally timing, reducing the peak \lq awe\rq effect, making it a less effective strategy to win votes.} peak-end effects and decrease manipulation of participants, we randomize the time intervals between election epochs using public randomness and secure it with a verifiable delay function (VDF).
-The tally time is random and unpredictable, denying everyone from obtaining the knowledge of the time when the next tally will be computed.
-One of the obstacles to implementing repetitive voting is increased resource expenditure (e.g., time and money).
-To alleviate cost concerns, we use a public permissioned blockchain (see \autoref{ssec:permissioned}).
+In AoV, to thwart\footnote{The voting start and end times need to be known in advance to put in place the policies required to boost the elections campaign and entice a large number of voters over a short period of time.
+However, with AoV, though it is possible to make pre-elections promises, they run hollow after a while, and the spending budget is distributed over a longer period of time because of the repeated nature of voting and its uncertain tally timing, reducing the peak ‘awe’ effect, making it a less effective strategy to win votes.} peak-end effects and decrease manipulation of participants, we randomize the time intervals between epochs of elections using public randomness and secure it with a verifiable delay function (VDF).
+The tally time is random and unpredictable, precluding the interested parties from timely peak-end effect manipulations.
+One of the obstacles to implementing repetitive voting is increased resource expenditure (e.g., time \& money).
+To alleviate cost concerns, improve decentralization and to enhance security properties such as tamper resistance, we recommend our voting framework to be run on a public permissioned blockchain (see \autoref{ssec:permissioned}).

-Several e-voting and blockchain voting solutions under various security requirements are compared in Venugopalan et al.~\cite{venugopalan2021bbbvoting}.
-In this work, we focus on providing a solution to security challenges arising from changes introduced by AoV, i.e., randomized tally times and repetitive voting.
+Several e-voting and blockchain voting solutions under various security requirements are compared in \autoref{ssec:blockchainevotingrelatedwork}.
+In this work, we focus on addressing security challenges arising from introducing repetitive strategy, i.e., randomized tally times and repetitive voting.

 \myparagraph{Contributions} We make the following contributions.